Best subset selection is robust against design dependence: Introduction

-In this paper, we focus on the model selection properties of BSS and an iterative hard thresholding (IHT) algorithm that provably solves the BSS problem with relaxed sparsity constraint \citep{JTK14}.
-More specifically, this IHT algorithm can find a solution $\hat\bbeta^{\iht}$ with sparisity slightly larger than $\hat s$, such that $\cL(\hat\bbeta^{\iht})$ is below $\cL(\hat\bbeta^{\bss}(\hat s))$, the minimum of the objective function in the best $\hat s$-subset selection problem.
-We establish the model selection properties of $\hat\bbeta^{\iht}$.
-To achieve this, we need to take into account both statistical and optimization error in an non-asymptotic manner, which distinguishes our work from \cite{SPZ12} and \cite{SPZ13}.
+In this paper, we focus on the model selection properties of BSS and a two-stage fully corrective iterative hard thresholding (IHT) algorithm that provably solves the BSS problem with relaxed sparsity constraint \citep{JTK14}.
+More specifically, this IHT algorithm can find a solution $\hat\bbeta^{\iht}$ with sparisity slightly larger than $\hat s$, such that $\cL(\hat\bbeta^{\iht})$ is below $\cL(\hat\bbeta^{\bss}(\hat s))$, which is the minimum of the objective function in the best $\hat s$-subset selection problem.
+Based on this optimization result, we establish the model selection properties of $\hat\bbeta^{\iht}$.
+In the analysis, we need to take into account both statistical and optimization error in an non-asymptotic manner, which distinguishes our work from \cite{SPZ12} and \cite{SPZ13}.
 Given an estimator $\widehat\bbeta$, define its true positive rate (TPR) as

 and define its false discovery rate (FDR) as